michael1788/jedichallenge_submission/README.md

 cd experiments/
 python do_plm.py -c path/to/your/configfile.ini
 ```
-This script will train a PLM according to the parameters defined on you configfile.ini.
+This script will train a PLM according to the parameters defined in you configfile.ini.
 An example of a configfile can be found in *plm_configfiles/*

 **6.** Train a chemical language model (CLM)
 After downloading the training data from ChEMBL [here](https://www.ebi.ac.uk/chembl/), you can run the following script to prepare the training-validation split: